Conor Gallagher: Everton in transfer talks with Chelsea over deal to sign midfielder

-Sky Sports News has been told Everton have indicated a willingness to pay £40m plus £5m in add-ons to sign England midfielder Conor Gallagher permanently; January transfer window closes at 11pm in England and midnight in Scotland on Tuesday
+Sky Sports News has been told Everton have indicated a willingness to pay £40m plus £5m in add-ons to sign England midfielder Conor Gallagher permanently from Chelsea; January transfer window closes at 11pm in England and midnight in Scotland on Tuesday

 Everton are in talks with Chelsea over a deal for Conor Gallagher.